TylerDodds/VolumetricCloudsTutorial/Assets/VolumetricCloudsTutorial/ImageEffects/ImageEffects.md

 For some calculations, we may wish to add some jitter in x and y to the sampled position, but we will concern ourselves with the case `texelOffsetX = texelOffsetY = 0`.

-#### `DrawFullScreenQuad(Camera camera, RenderTexture destination)`

-As discussed above, uses `Gl.Begin` and related functions to drawn a full-screen quadrilateral from two triangles, storing the frustum corner direction vectors in the texture coordinate normals.

 #### `[SerializeField] Shader _shader`
 Shader for the image effect, to be serialized and set in the Inspector.